History of the FA Cup: Ribbons

 In 1901, Tottenham became the first team to attach ribbons in their team colours to the trophy, a tradition that continues to this day.
 Years later, the BBC covered the final and asked viewers the question 'what is taken to the FA Cup final but never used?'
 The answer was of course the ribbons for the losing finalists.

-Abide With Me Hymn
+"Abide with Me" hymn

-Aston Villa chairman Frederick Rinder in his capacity with the FA, was responsible for the innovation of singing the hymn "Abide With Me" at the 1927 FA Cup final.
+Aston Villa chairman Frederick Rinder in his capacity with the FA, was responsible for the innovation of singing the hymn "Abide with Me" at the 1927 FA Cup final.
 It has been a traditional feature of cup finals ever since.

 Equipment

 In the 1933 final, Everton players wore shirts numbered 1–11, and Manchester City players 12–22.
-This was the first major competitive game ever to have the players' shirts numbered.
+This was the first major final to have the players' shirts numbered.
+They became standardised from the 1939 final.
+The initial 1993 final tie between Arsenal and Sheffield Wednesday was the first match in the competition to feature persistent squad numbers and player names on the shirts.

 The 1973 FA Cup final was the first that a yellow ball was used in a Cup Final (although an orange ball had been used in previous finals, for example in 1968).
 An orange ball was used in the 2014 and 2015 Cup finals, as they were used throughout the competition.